HomeResources › Google LSA Ranking Factors

 Factor 7: Google Business Profile Accuracy

 Your LSA profile and your Google Business Profile are linked.
 Review scores from GBP appear directly on your LSA listing.
-Beyond reviews, your GBP's NAP consistency (name, address, phone number), category accuracy, and overall completeness all send relevance and trust signals that influence your LSA auction performance.
+Beyond reviews, your GBP's NAP consistency (name, address, phone number), category accuracy, and overall completeness all send relevance and trust signals that influence your LSA auction performance for customers searching in your area.

 The 7-Step LSA Ranking Audit Checklist